 Activities at both Orange County senior centers were suspended on Monday, March 16, due to the risks presented by COVID-19.
-Since that time staff have worked to implement and modify programs and services to help support seniors throughout the crisis.
+During that time staff worked to implement and modify programs and services to help support seniors throughout the crisis.

 See our new and modified programs, services and resources in response to the COVID-19 pandemic below:

 - Senior Center Programs & Community Based Services

 - RESOURCES for Older Adults